rudra-xi/rudra-geek-nook/README.md

 Here are some planned features and improvements for the future:

-- Add Multi Color mode support.
+- Implement multi-color mode support.
-- Integrate a blog section (If i made any.).
+- Integrate a blog section (subject to availability).
-- Improve accessibility.
+- Enhance accessibility features.
-- Add more interactive animations.
+- Introduce more interactive animations.

 ***Your feedback and suggestions are welcome to help shape the future of this project!***